PavlinaPs/huddle-landing-page-with-single-introductory-section/README.md

 ### What I learned

-I only ran in one issue in this challenge.
+I only ran into one issue in this challenge.
 Nesting pseudo-classes :hover and :focus didn't work.
 I coded it as I would have in css without Sass.

 ### Continued development

-I need to find out what went on and how I can nest pseudo-classes in Sass.
+I need to find out what went on and if and how I can nest pseudo-classes in Sass.

 ### Useful resources